angus-mackenzie/ASD-Notes/ASD04.md

 * Agile development embraces and expects change
     * The only thing that is certain in life is change
     * Requirements are allowed to evolve, but the timescale is fixed
-        * To include a neq requirement, or to change a requirement, the user must remove a comparable amount of work
+        * To include a new requirement, or to change a requirement, the user must remove a comparable amount of work
     * Assumes there are enough non-mandatory features included in the original time frames
 ### Agile Requirements are Barely Sufficient
 * Contrast this to the traditional situation